LooksGoodApp/flutter-value-extensions/README.md

 ## Transformers

-Next section focuses on transformation of the Notifiers.
+The next section focuses on the transformation of the Notifiers.
 They implement the Iterator pattern and copy Stream's methods, so when base Notifier changes – derived Notifiers will change too.

 ### Map